Azure/AppService/_posts/2021-3-2-asmc-apex-domain.md

     **A:** Currently, there is no first class CLI and Powershell support to create a managed certificate for apex domains.
 However, if you need to automate the process, you can try using ARM template.
 Refer to the [automate with scripts](#automate-with-scripts) section of the article.

-1. **Q:** Is this supported when using alias record for my apex domain when referencing Traffic Manager?
+1. **Q:** Is this supported when using alias record for my apex domain referencing Traffic Manager?

     **A:** This scenario is **not** supported.
 Since managed certificates for apex domain uses HTTP token validation, the validation can fail if the web app itself isn't reached during certificate create/renew validation.
 Do not create a managed certificate for this scenario.